ydaniv/uijet/README.md

 ## Description

 UIjet provides the views layer for web applications via a separate sandbox.
-It creates another layer of abstraction above HTML which allows you to create any UI widget you can think of easily.
+It creates another layer of abstraction which allows you to create any UI widget you can think of easily.

 ## Installation